Malpractice Insurance for Psychotherapists

 High-Risk Procedures and their Impact on your Premiums

-While chemotherapy and standard radiation are widely covered, carriers closely review other services that carry elevated risk:
+While standard talk therapy is widely covered, carriers closely review services and client situations that carry elevated risk:

 Activity / Risk Type Description & Risks Insurance Impact